 An Arkansas Foreign LLC is an LLC that does business in Arkansas but was formed in another state or jurisdiction.
-To do business in Arkansas, a foreign LLC must register with the Arkansas Secretary of State and pay the $300 filing fee ($270 online).
+When a foreign LLC wants to do business in Arkansas, it must register with the Arkansas Secretary of State and pay the $300 state filing fee ($270 online).
 You will need to register your business as a foreign LLC if you want to do the following in the state of Arkansas: lease property, open a storefront, business office, or warehouse, render professional services, or sell goods (unless it is only a single transaction).

 Ready to Register A Foreign LLC in Arkansas?GET STARTED